M-Earl/AWS_SAA_Notes/notes.md

 * EBS: Magentic volumes offer lowest storage cost (HDD)
 * AWS Service Catalog - used to manage catalogs of IT services from virtual machine images, servers, software, databases, and other resources
 * AWS Resource Access Manager (AWS RAM) - used to share resources across accounts in an AWS organization
+* AWS Trusted Advisor can be used to monitor service limits
+* Equal Cost Multipath (ECMP), which is supported for Site-to-Site VPN connections on a transit gateway, creates multiple tunnels
+* AWS X-Ray - APM for your AWS services
+* AWS AppSync is a serverless GraphQL and Pub/Sub API service to build applications
+* Network Access Analyzer - VPC feature that reports on unintended access to your AWS resources
+* NFS and SMB - File Gateway, iSCSI - Volume Gateway